| ISRAEL'SEXPIRED

 judging from a military-style vest nearby lie in a room blackened by an apparent

+missile strike.
 But there are also signs of a much more

 blunt-edged approach.
 In at least three neighborhoods, spaces ranging in size from half a